7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/README.md

 ## What?

-Goal Spin up fast clones of gradio repos /spaces on huggingface
+Goal Spin up fast clones of gradio repos / spaces on huggingface

 > How do i know it is a gradio space?